duncanmwanik/duncanmwanik/README.md

 So, you find yourself here again compadre?
 Eeey?

-In the world, of make-believe!
+In a world of make-believe, good humans rock!

 Welp,
 I fancy myself a maker of all sorts, and of all nice! 😄

-Good humans rock!